Can I unlock my phone?

 Furthermore, as mentioned above, once we're out of contract, they must unlock our handset free of charge.

 Is unlocking illegal?

-No. Unlocking your phone to switch networks is completely legal.
+No. Unlocking a phone to switch networks is completely legal.

 There was an Ofcom review in 2002 that confirmed that unlocking is legal.
-However, there are a few 'grey areas', which involve using unauthorised methods.
+However, there are a few grey areas mostly involving using unauthorised methods.

 Will it affect my warranty?

 Yes.
 While unlocking a phone isn't illegal, it will almost definitely invalidate its warranty.
 If thinking of getting a handset unlocked by the network, it can be worth checking with them.

 But any warranty will definitely be invalidated if the device is unlocked by someone other than the network or manufacturer.

 Is it worth unlocking my phone?

 For those who are happy on their current network and who have no plans to sell their handset, unlocking could be a waste of money.